BrianFarnhill/ScalingWebApps/guides/4-serverless.md

 the service doesn't need to maintain any servers at any point in the solution.
 There are three key services we are going to use to demonstrate this concept as part of our app today:

-1. [API Gateway](https://aws.amazon.com/api-gateway/) for managing the front end of our API
+1. [Application Load Balancer](https://aws.amazon.com/elasticloadbalancing/) for managing the front end of our API
 2. [Lambda](https://aws.amazon.com/lambda/) to execute the code that responds to the API calls
 3. [DynamoDB](https://aws.amazon.com/dynamodb/) to store the data that lambda will query

-The premise of this solution is that API gateway will provide the public point of contact for our API.
-It leverages CloudFront behind the scenes for it's caching, but it also allows you to configure cache settings that are not only specific to a URL, but also to specific HTTP verbs also.
+The premise of this solution is that the Application Load Balancer will direct calls to the /data endpoint to the lambda function instead of the going to the web server.
+This is a common approach that is used when migrating a legacy monolith application to a microservices model.
+You can move method by method to lambda funciton or containers while leaving the rest of the application as-is.
+Your users are also going to continue interacting with the same endpoints, the change is transparent to them.
 When our API gets called, we will run a lambda function rather than having a traditional web server available to respond to it.
 Lambda lets you run your code without having to manage a server, and you only pay for the time your code is running, as opposed to paying for the web server even when no load